Description: Dietary comparison, economy skull set

 The name of each group ends in the suffix 'vore' – from the Latin word meaning 'to eat', or 'to devour'.
 The prefixes identify what the animal specialises in eating.

-Instructors will be able to discuss the skull and teeth features of each animal and how they serve their dietary needs.
+Using this set, instructors will be able to discuss the skull and teeth features of each animal and how they serve their dietary needs.
 Topics examining the niches of a balanced ecosystem can also be explored.
 Additionally, each animal can be compared to their prospective habitats, bringing into focus discussions of animal adaptation, animal behaviour and environmental concepts.